-To escape Hegel is the self-acknowledged task of French 20th C thought--to be non-totalizing, non-spiritual, and nonteleological.
+To escape Hegel is the self-acknowledged task of French 20th C thought--to be non-totalizing, non-spiritual, and non-teleological.
 The French reception of Hegel is very complex: it began in earnest in the late 20s, continued throughout the 30s, and reached a peak in the immediate post-war years.
 The major figures are Alexandre Kojève, Jean Hyppolite and Georges Bataille.
+Only the last two are important for Foucault.